adriano-t/mirrorlayers-propaganda/README.md

 ## To do
 - hide comments marked as spoiler and the ones with enigma > my enigma
 - button to view a comment in context if we click from a profile
-- report profile
+- auto-follow when comment
-- refresh notifications in background and show a number on the icon
+- refresh notifications in background
+- show a red dot on the notification icon
 - notifications for received likes
-- auto-follow when comment
 - show an alert when you have no more likes
 - check loaders: dismiss in case of failure